Letters to a German Princess: Contents

 Euler started the first letter with an explanation of the concept of "size".
 Starting with the definition of a foot, he defined the mile and the diameter of the earth as a unit in terms of foot and then calculated the distance of the planets of the Solar System in terms of the diameter of the earth.

 Publication

 The first two volumes of the 234 letters originally written in French appeared in print in Saint Petersburg in 1768 and the third in Frankfurt in 1774.
 The letters were later reprinted in Paris with the first volume in 1787, the second in 1788 and the third in 1789.

-The publication of the book was supported by the empress Catherine II with her personally writing to Count Vorontsov in January 1766:
+The publication of the book was supported by empress Catherine II with her personally writing to Count Vorontsov in January 1766:

 Russian translation of the letters followed in Saint Petersburg by Euler's student Stepan Rumovsky between 1768 and 1774 in 3 volumes.